 Stock Market Indexes

-Whilst there are many thousands of stocks on many different stock exchanges worldwide, there are also what are known as stock market indexes.
+There are many thousands of stocks on many different stock exchanges worldwide.
+However, there are also stock market indexes.

 Stock market indexes show you the price of a basket of stocks for certain indices.
 For example, when people talk about the Dow Jone, they are talking about the stock market index formed with the 30 largest US publicly traded companies.